tristanseifert/embedded-fw-base/README.md

 Support for RISC-V platforms is (eventually) planned.

+### Additional Requirements
+Only clang/llvm is supported to build the library code.
+You'll need to provide your own toolchain (and toolchain files) as well.

 # Integration
 To use the libraries, you need to _somehow_ add this CMake project as a dependency on your embedded firmware's project.
 There are several ways to go about this, the easiest being automatically fetching it with [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html):